ECCC-MSC/open-data/canada.ca_upcoming/faq/readme_en.md

 http://www.meds-sdmm.dfo-mpo.gc.ca/isdm-gdsi/drib-bder/index-eng.htm

-You can also retrieve the buoys alphanumeric bulletin on the Datamart.
+You can also retrieve the buoys alphanumeric bulletin on the MSC Datamart.
 The buoys header are SM/SN/SIVD17.
 They are available in the "bulletins" directory:

 https://dd.meteo.gc.ca/bulletins/doc/README_bulletins.txt